wso2/docs-is/en/identity-server/next/docs/deploy/deployment-guide.md

         Configurations for each membership scheme are listed below.

         ??? tip "Click to see the instructions for the WKA scheme"
-            Edit the `<IS_HOME>/repository/conf/deployment.toml` file to add following configurations.
+            Edit the `<IS_HOME>/repository/conf/deployment.toml` file to add the following configurations.
             Configure the `localMemberHost` and `localMemberPort` entries.
 Add the IP of the editing node itself.
                     ```
                     [clustering]